 To enable Send as SMS, go to Settings and select Messages to view the options.
 This will help in the event that iMessage fails, your messages will still get delivered as SMS.

 If you have tried all possible means to get the problem solved but still fail, chances are that there are problems in the iOS firmware.
 To fix this, you need to reset your iPhone.
-The iMyFone iOS System Recovery program is used to fix various types of issues that could come up with iPhones from time to time such as iPhone stuck in Recovery mode, Apple logo, black screen of death.
+The iMyFone iOS System Recovery program is used to fix various types of iOS issues that could come up with iPhone, iPad or iPod from time to time such as Recovery mode, Apple logo, black screen of death.
 It comes in highly recommended by many tech experts and users who have used it to fix issues on their phones.
-Here are its main features.

 Best of all, you don't have to worry about erasing your data during the resetting with its Standard Mode.
 It will leave your messages, contacts, photos, and videos as they have been after it has reinstalled the latest iOS, which is iOS 11.3 for now, to your device.
 You can use this program to fix the issues with your iMessage.
 Before start, you'll need to download iMyFone iOS System Recovery to your computer and launch the program.
 Here's how it works.

 Step 1.
 There are 3 modes to choose from the home screen.
 Connect your phone to your computer using a USB cable and click on the Standard Mode button.